Behavior & Emotional | Emotional Regulation & Coping

 Phoebe's Story: Crafting EI Skills in Therapy

-Meet Phoebe, a 14-year-old girl with Autism Spectrum Disorder (ASD).
-Phoebe struggled with recognizing her own emotions and often felt overwhelmed in social situations.
-Her therapist tailored a program that focused on enhancing her emotional intelligence (EI) through structured activities and playful interactions.
-Using tools like Emotion Cards and Emotion Charades, Phoebe learned to label her feelings and recognize emotional cues in others.
+Consider Phoebe, a composite 14-year-old with autism who stands in for a pattern we see often.
+Phoebe struggled to recognize her own emotions and frequently felt swamped in social situations.
+Her therapist built a program around growing her emotional intelligence through structured activities and playful practice.
+Using emotion cards and emotion charades, Phoebe learned to label her feelings and start catching emotional cues in others.

 Role of tailored interventions